Schlüsselgerät 41: Function

 Functionally, the machine had greater similarities with the Boris Hagelin C-Series.
 The SG-41 had six encryption rotors, compared to the Enigma, which had either three or four, in addition to a number of advanced features, making it much more resistant to cryptanalysis than the Enigma or other contemporary Hagelin machines.
-While the Enigma rotors advanced by one for each letter enciphered, the SG-41's wheels interacted with each other and moved irregularly, both forwards and backwards.
+While the Enigma rotors advanced by one for each letter enciphered, the SG-41's wheels interacted with each other and moved irregularly.
 Similar functionality was not adopted in a mass-produced cipher machine until 1952 with the advent of the Hagelin CX-52.

 Cryptanalysis

 The Allied codebreakers in Bletchley Park considered the device a "mystery".
 Only a handful of messages were able to be deciphered during the war, namely when two messages were "in depth" i.e. encrypted with the same key.
 The inner workings of the device were unclear until after the war, so it was not possible to perform a systematic cryptanalysis on the messages.
 Allied codebreakers referred to it as a "remarkable machine".